The HyperTexts

 "Cædmon's Hymn" was composed sometime between 658 and 680 AD and appears

-to be the oldest extant poem in the English language.
-According to the
+to be the English language's oldest extant

 Venerable Bede (673-735), Cædmon was an illiterate herdsman who was given the